Zero-1729/rocket/README.md

 .
 ```

-Feel free to issue a PR or open an issue to discuss any bugs :beetle:, imporovements :chart_with_upwards_trend:, Ideas :bulb:, etc.
+Feel free to issue a PR or open an issue to discuss any bugs :beetle:, improvements :chart_with_upwards_trend:, Ideas :bulb:, etc.

 ---